Skip to main content

 What are the needs?

 Depending on their registration and documentation, Afghans in Iran receive protection and have access to basic services.
-Since 2015, free education has been accessible to all children in Iran, regardless of their nationality.
+Although all children in Iran have in theory access to education since 2015, regardless of their nationality, Afghan children continue to face obstacles, including lack of documentation and overstretched education facilities.

 Map of Iran